4 Nations Face-Off: Finland

 Jere Lehtinen was the general manager, and his assistants were Mikko Koivu and Jarmo Kekalainen.
 Antti Pennanen was the head coach, and Tuomo Ruutu was the assistant coach.
 On December 4, 2024, the entire roster for Finland was released.
 On January 30, 2025, Aleksander Barkov was named captain for Team Finland; Sebastian Aho, Mikael Granlund, and Mikko Rantanen were named alternate captains.
-Also on January 30, defenceman Miro Heiskanen was ruled out of the tournament due to injury.
+On the same day, defenceman Miro Heiskanen was ruled out of the tournament due to injury.
 On February 2, he and defenceman Jani Hakanpaa, who was also injured, were replaced by Urho Vaakanainen and Henri Jokiharju.
 On February 9, defenceman Rasmus Ristolainen was ruled out due to injury, and was replaced by Nikolas Matinpalo.